splunk/public-o11y-docs/logs/individual-log.rst

 .. meta::
   :description: View problem details in an individual log

 The previous topic, Filter by fields from logs, filtered logs to find the error that appeared with the greatest frequency.
-Clicking the most frequent error value helps you focus on logs that contained the :strong:`could not retrieve product` error.
+Clicking the most frequent error value helps you focus on logs that contained the :strong:`could not retrieve product`error.

 After you find log records that contain a specific area, view the contents of an individual record to get a precise view of the data related to the problem.
+Once you have identified an interesting field, you can perform a field extraction and :ref:`transform your data <logs-processors>` with it.

-To view the contents of an individual log record, follow these steps:
+To view the contents of an individual log record and create a field extraction rule, follow these steps:

 #.
 Click a log record line in the Logs table to display the Log Details panel.
    This panel displays the entire record in JSON format as well as a table